filecoin-project/filecoin-docs/docs/mine/lotus/miner-setup.md

 ```

 - The `--no-local-storage` flag is used so that we can later configure [specific locations for storage](custom-storage-layout.md).
 This is optional but recommended.
-- The init process will download over **100GiB of initialization parameters** to /var/tmp/filecoin-proof-parameters.
-Make sure there is space or set `FIL_PROOFS_PARAMETER_CACHE` to somewhere else.
-We additionally recommend that this corresponds to an NVMe drive, as reading and verifying the proofs affects how quickly a miner becomes fully booted every time it is started.
 - The Lotus Miner configuration folder is created at `~/.lotusminer/` or `$LOTUS_MINER_PATH` if set.

 ## Connectivity to the miner